yunweneric/HabitKit/README.md

 # Habitkit

 HabitKit is a habit tracker application.
-The purpose of this application was to show that it is possible to convert your mobile applications into web presentations.
+The purpose of this application is to show that it is possible to convert your mobile applications into web presentations.

 ![Screenshot_20241224-224824](https://github.com/user-attachments/assets/b7c85395-2a39-40e4-acfe-60dd73c00b0d)